ORNL/CabanaPD/README.md

 ./CabanaPD/build/install/bin/KalthoffWinkler CabanaPD/examples/inputs/kalthoff_winkler.json
 ```

-The third example is crack branching in soda-lime glass [3].
+The third example is crack branching in a pre-notched soda-lime glass plate due to traction loading [3].
 The example can be
 run with:

 ```